abiel-lozano/Study-Bot/Documentation/main.md

 This is achieved by calling `backgroundInit()`, which starts a new thread with `startQuestionThreads()` that calls the functions that process the question and generate the answer.
 It will create threads for each of the required processes that call functions from the studyBot module.

-From `backgroundInit()`, disable the topic selector, 'Select Topic' button, and the 'Ask Question' button, as well as unbinding the keys to those functions, since the user is not supposed to ask another question or change the topic during question processing.
+From `backgroundInit()`, the topic selector, 'Select Topic' button, and the 'Ask Question' button are disabled, and the keys to those functions are unbinded, since the user is not supposed to ask another question or change the topic during question processing.

 The button for `stopRecording()` and its key binding are enabled during this time, which allows the user to stop the recording of their question when they are done speaking.